 The dark figure fell from a dark sky.
 Had anyone been listening, they might have heard the faint crack of the parachute opening.
 Had they looked up, they might have seen the stars eclipsed by a shadow.
 But as far as James could see, there was no one to listen or to look up.
 She released the chute, landed hard on the deck and rolled to absorb the abrupt speed change.

-The Lineola was cruising due west at a steady speed of fifteen knots.
+The Lineola was cruising due east at a steady speed of fifteen knots.
 Enough to make landing difficult, but nothing James hadn’t done before.
 Within a second, she was back on her feet, gun in hand.

 Still there was no one.
 No one on deck, no one on the bridge, no one rushing to investigate.
 “Can you spell ‘trap’?” she muttered.
 She placed a charge outside the bridge door on a five-minute timer, then proceeded downstairs into the interior.